FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

     return validateBlockWithJsonSchema({block, schemaVersion, customBlockJsonSchema: require(`path/to/CustomBlockJsonSchema.json`)})
   },
   ```
   We can have a very flexible option by redefining `validateBlockWithCustomJsonSchema()` completely.
-This can be overriden with validations specific to your custom block.
+This can be overridden with validations specific to your custom block.
 See here for an example:

   ```
   async validateBlockWithCustomJsonSchema({block, schemaVersion}: {block: IBlock, schemaVersion: string}): IValidationStatus {